Mexican Shrimp Cocktail

 The best Mexican Shrimp Cocktail recipe!
 Also known as coctel de camarones, this is a fun twist on a classic appetizer, featuring the flavors of shrimp cocktail plus all the fun of ceviche and a loaded (virgin) Bloody Mary.
 Grab some tortilla chips or saltines and dig in!

-A Fun Mexican Shrimp Cocktail Recipe
+A Fun Mexican Shrimp Cocktail

 This Mexican Shrimp Cocktail recipe gives me all the vacation feels.
 It instantly transports me to relaxing by the sea with my family.
 With sand between my toes and always within reach of delicious Mexican eats and an ice cold margarita, these are some of my most treasured memories!

 This fun riff on shrimp cocktail is a tasty way to enjoy a little bit of Mexico right here in our own Minnesota backyard.
 It’s a festive start to any Mexican themed meal or a simple way to enjoy a sunny weekend afternoon on the patio.
 Featuring the flavors of shrimp cocktail plus all the fun of ceviche or a loaded (virgin) Bloody Mary, this recipe is a celebration in a glass.
-Grab some tortilla chips or saltines – and dig in!
+Grab some tortilla chips or saltines and dig in!

-What is Mexican Shrimp Cocktail?
+What Is Mexican Shrimp Cocktail?

 Also known as coctel de camarones – or cocktail de camarones – Mexican shrimp cocktail is a twist on the classic shrimp cocktail.
 It features a base of spicy, tangy tomato sauce that’s loaded with shrimp, crunchy diced veggies, and creamy avocado bites.

 The best shrimp cocktail features a bold cocktail sauce – the zippier, the better, in my opinion.
-This recipe is quick and easy, and it’s loaded with shrimp, fresh bites, and TONS of flavor!
+Here’s what you’ll need for this version (exact amounts for each ingredient can be found in the recipe card below):

 How to Make Mexican Shrimp Cocktail